Fasci Siciliani: Crackdown

 On January 3, 1894, Crispi declared a state of siege throughout Sicily.
-Army reservists were recalled and General Roberto Morra di Lavriano was dispatched with 40,000 troops.
-The old order was restored through the use of extreme force, including summary executions.
+Army reservists were recalled and General Roberto Morra di Lavriano was dispatched with 40,000 troops.Martial Law Proclaimed In Sicily; Stern Measures Resorted To to Quiet the Anti-Tax Troubles, The New York Times, January 5, 1894 The old order was restored through the use of extreme force, including summary executions.
 The Fasci were outlawed, the army and the police killed scores of protesters, and wounded hundreds.
 Thousands of militants, including all the leaders, were put in jail or sent into internal exile.
 Some 1,000 persons were deported to the penal islands without trial.
 All working-class societies and cooperatives were dissolved and the freedom of the press, meeting and association were suspended.
 A solidarity revolt of anarchists and republicans in the Lunigiana was crushed as well.
 The government also seized the opportunity to 'revise' the electoral registers.
 In Catania 5,000 of the 9,000 electors were struck off.

 In the early days of January, 1894 a meeting of the Central Committee of the Fasci took place in Palermo to discuss the position of the movement.
 Two sharply contrasting positions emerged.
 De Felice Giuffrida, known for his anarchist tendencies, supported the need to take advantage of the situation of unrest to provoke a revolution on the island.
 However, the majority took an opposite view, arguing the need to proceed peacefully.
 A revolt was not only inappropriate, but it would be detrimental to the movement.
 The meeting condemned the violent incidents in various parts of the island, and launched an appeal to stay calm and not to retaliate.
 In the end De Felice Giuffrida accepted the position of the majority.
 But the die was cast for the authorities to arrest De Felice, Montalto, Petrina, and others.
 Garibaldi Bosco, Barbato and Verro were arrested on board the steamship Bagnara that was about to leave for Tunis.

 On February 28, 1894, Crispi presented the "evidence" for a widespread conspiracy in parliament: the so-called "International Treaty of Bisacquino", signed by the French Government, the Czar of Russia, Giuseppe De Felice, the anarchists and the Vatican, with the goal to detach Sicily from the rest of the country and put it under a Franco-Russian protectorate.
 The Radical deputy Felice Cavallotti ridiculed the conspiracy of Crispi, poking fun at "the famous treaty between the Emperor of Russia, the President of the French Republic, and Mr De Felice".
 The so-called "Treaty of Bisacquino" was so named not because it was signed in the Sicilian town, but because it had been invented by the Director of Public Safety of Bisacquino, the Neapolitan Sessi.